Karan980/Angular7_Routing_Web_Application/README.md

 # Jungle-Works-Assignment

-# Web Pages Navigation Application
+## Web Pages Navigation Application

 This Angular 7 application is used to fetch data from github APIs.
-This data is being resprented in form of tables, cards and lists items.
+This data is being resprented in form of tables, cards and list items.

-# Features
+## Features

 - Angular routing to navigate through different layouts.
 - Bootstrap 4 for layouts.
 - http services to fetch data from APIs.

-# Installation
+## Installation

-A. OFFLINE
 1. Install latest  version of nodejs.
 [Download Nodejs](https://nodejs.org/en/)